datacarpentry/r-raster-vector-geospatial/_posts/R/dc-spatial-raster/2016-01-07-SR01-Plot-Raster.md

 breaks, if we wished to have a different distribution of pixels in each bin.

 We can use those bins to plot our raster data.
-We will use the `terrain.colors(3)` function to create a palette of 3 colors to use in our plot.
+We will use the `terrain.colors()` function to create a palette of 3 colors to use in our plot.

-The `breaks` method allows us to add breaks.
+The `breaks` argument allows us to add breaks.
 To specify where the breaks occur, we use the following syntax: `breaks=c(value1,value2,value3)`.
 We can include as few or many breaks as we'd like.

-    #plot using breaks.
+    # plot using breaks.
     plot(DSM_HARV,
          breaks = c(300, 350, 400, 450),
          col = terrain.colors(3),